serl/topoblocktest/README.md

 * Open vSwitch ~2.3.0
 * Docker ~1.10.2

 Configure the environment with `source .env`; it will also install/compile the Python dependencies.
-Exit the pyvenv (and restart using you're good ole Python version) by running `deactivate`.
+Exit the pyvenv (and restart using your good ole Python version) by running `deactivate`.